readyplayerme/UnrealExamples/Content/ReadyPlayerMe/LiveLink/README.md

 ## Livelink Actor

 In the LiveLink Actor we load the avatar and when it's completed, we set the subject name of the Livelink animation using `Get Live Link Enabled Subject Names` function.

+## Built Application

+For the LiveLink to work on the built application, make sure you run the application with the **-messaging** command line argument.